-The Wealden Woods free range farm comprises approximately 96 hectares (237 acres) of agricultural land outside the hamlet of Chainhurst.
+The Wealden Woods free range farm comprises approximately 237 acres of agricultural land outside the hamlet of Chainhurst.
 It is approximately 2km north of Marden, 1.3km south east of the village of Hunton and 2.2km south west of Linton.

 The site is not part of an Area of Outstanding National Beauty nor is it part of the Greensand Ridge landscape of local value.